asheeshcric/krishisathi/README.md

 ### Installing

 After you get the python3 and the pip3 installed and working, you will need to install the requirements to run your project.
+The django application resides inside the folder named *"krishisathi"*

 For that purpose, go to the root directory of the repository and run the following command: